groue/GRValidation/README.md

 // Checks that an Int is not nil and equal to 1 or 2: let v = ValidationEqual(1) || ValidationEqual(2)

-// Checks that an Int is nil, not 1, and not 2: let v = ValidationNotEqual(1) && ValidationNotEqual(2)
+// Checks that an Int is nil, or not 1, and not 2: let v = ValidationNotEqual(1) && ValidationNotEqual(2)

 // Checks that a string matches a regular expression, after trimming: